 Cleaning vinegar has also established its reputation for effectively preventing molds.
 Cleaning vinegar can prevent mold growth on fruits and common household mold nests.

-To prevent molds from forming, try spraying cleaning vinegar on hard surfaces.
-Give the cleaning vinegar time and allow it to dry.
 You can also mop your floor with water and vinegar to prevent mold from returning and reappearing.
 Or directly spray the cleaning vinegar in the problem areas every other day and wipe!

 Where Should You Not Use Vinegar to Kill Mold and Mildew?

-Stone countertops
+Stone Countertops

 Vinegar has the potential to etch and dull stone surfaces of limestone and marble.
 Keep the vinegar away when removing mold from granite and natural stone countertops.
-On top of everything, while vinegar is unlikely to damage the concrete, it might damage the surrounding cement.

-Electronic devices and screens
+Electronic Devices and Screens

+Although you probably won’t find mold on your electronic devices, do not use vinegar on them.
 Vinegar can affect the anti-glare properties of electronic devices and damage their touchscreen properties.
 Even in its diluted form, never use vinegar in cleaning laptops, computers, televisions, and smartphones.

 Metals